argentsea/docfx/tutorials/configuration.md

 }
 ````

 If no retry or circuit breaking properties are configured, ArgentSea uses a default resilience strategy using automatic retries and circuit breaking.
-Like everything else, these values participate in the ArgentSea configuration hierarchy — you can set these values globally (most likely) or at any level down to the individual Read or Write connection.
+Like everything else, these values participate in the ArgentSea Hereditary Configuration Hierarchy — you can set these values globally (most likely) or at any level down to the individual Read or Write connection.

 ### Retries